Avarice | A Word With Certain Meanings Other Than Greed

 - What am I not willing to give up?

-And I notice how it is starting to lead me down scary roads, bringing up thoughts on how I lead and also the role or lack of roles that I play in my family.
+I notice how it is starting to lead me down scary roads, bringing up thoughts on how I lead and also the role or lack of roles that I play in my family.

 So, if you are willing, my invitation to you is to start noticing those areas where you may have a knee-jerk response to avoid and to purposefully allow yourself to linger a little longer and see what comes up for you.

-Maybe we’ll discover something that we’re holding on to which is preventing us from experiencing this life to its fullest.
+Maybe we’ll discover something that we’re holding on to, which is preventing us from experiencing this life to its fullest.

 One thing is for certain - truth, no matter where or what it is, will set us free.